-For the Group as a whole, the sensitivity analyses presented indicate that the recoverable amount for the three operating segments and the Holding Companies and out on the basis of criteria monitored internally (investments and margins).
+For the Group as a whole, the sensitivity analyses presented indicate that the recoverable amount for the three operating segments and the Holding Companies and Support Subsidiaries segment is higher than the Group's equity.

+These valuations are supported by additional tests (including sensitivity analyses) carried out on the basis of criteria monitored internally (investments and margins).
 The results of these additional tests supported the absence of impairment at September 30, 2014.